 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where heidornite typically forms.
+Look in evaporite deposits country, the host setting where heidornite typically forms.
 If you start seeing halite, sylvite, anhydrite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, sometimes tabular habit, so train your eye for that shape before scanning the outcrop.